lucaswilker14/bank-simulation-app/README.md

 $ npm start
 ```

-**(Optional) There is a script (test-dev-back.json) with all the necessary routes for the execution of the requirements.
+**(Optional) There is a script (/resources/postman/Challenge for Bank Account.postman_collection.json) with all the necessary routes for the execution of the requirements.
 Import it to the postman.**

 ### Swagger documentation